arichiardi/fonda/README.md

 ### Steps

-There are two types of steps: **taps** and **resolvers**.
+There are two types of steps: **taps** and **processors**.

-Resolvers get a path and a function.
+Processors get a path and a function.
 The data returned will be placed on the context on that path.

 Taps only get a function, and if they succeed, the result is ignored.